What Exactly Is An Audit?

 Audit examinations are often completed by an external entity (although not exclusively, see below), with the intention of analysing whether the processes, management, and running of the audited item meet the aforementioned “criteria” – often industry compliance, legal and governance standards, particular health and safety expectations, or meeting the demands of corrective measures put in place after failing a previous audit.

 Each industry will have its own verified audit firms.
 For example, financial audits are done by Certified Public Accounting (CPA) firms.
-Some of the biggest names in global business are auditing firms such as KPMG, Deloitte and PwC, who also provide high-level advisory and research services to a wide array of companies, both public and private.
+Some of the biggest names in global business are auditing firms such as KPMG, Deloitte and PwC, and EY who also provide high-level advisory and research services to a wide array of companies, both public and private.

 Three main auditing types